eclipse-rdf4j/rdf4j-doc/site/content/news/performance-in-3.2.md

 3.1.0 which at the time made `connection.remove(...)` approximately 14 times faster when using IsolationLevels.NONE.

-NativeStore has received three upgrades in this release.
-Predictive reads, dynamic caching and lower IO for transactions.
+NativeStore has received three upgrades in the 3.2 release: predictive reads, dynamic caching and lower IO for transactions.
 This gives us around a 15% higher transaction throughput for small transactions.
 Predictive reads and dynamic caching make queries that read a lot of data up to 70% faster, a good